ryneeverett/cartridge-downloads/README.md

 There's quite a bit more going on than this, but it's mostly UI hacks.
 Here's a summary of the mechanics:

 1. Monkey patch an inline to our `Download` model onto cartridge/mezzanine's `ProductAdmin`/`FormAdmin`.
-2. When a user successfully submits an order/form, create an `Acquisition` referencing the `Download`s, add a reference to it to their session, and direct them to the `/downloads/` view.
+2. When a user successfully submits an order/form, create a `Transaction` and an `Acquisition` referencing the `Download`s, add transaction credentials to their session and as query params in a link in the confirmation email, and direct them to the `/downloads/` view.
-3. The `/downloads/` view looks at the `Acquisitions` in the user's session and only links to `Download`s they have acquired.
+3. The `/downloads/` view links to `Download`s associated with `Acquisition`s associated with the `Transaction`.

 # Development